MileHacker Logo

 • Translation apps with offline packs.

-• Important phrases written in Chinese.
+• Useful phrases written in The chinese language.

 Local Services

-• China Post for international mail.
+• China Post for mail to other countries.

 • Limited English outside major hotels.